Medicare COVID-19 Vaccine Shot Payment

 • $28.39 for the final dose in the series

-These rates reflect updated information about the costs involved in administering the COVID-19 vaccine for different types of providers and suppliers and the additional resources you need to safely and appropriately administer the vaccine.
+These rates reflect updated information about the costs involved in administering the COVID-19 vaccine for different types of providers and the additional resources you need to safely and appropriately administer the vaccine.

 Note: